On the Bondi accretion of a self-interacting complex scalar field: Steady state accretion

+We regard this as the \emph{master equation}, since its solutions fix all background profiles and derived observables.
+The effective potential $U(\rho)$ entering this equation,

+receives contributions both from the complex scalar potential in the action~(\ref{CS action}), and from the nonvanishing phase field velocity.
+Note that this effective potential also depends explicitly on the radial coordinate through~$f\!=\!f(r)$, and not only on the modulus field~$\rho$, and that the prime denotes a derivative of the effective potential with respect to~$\rho$ only.
+Finding solutions of the master equation~(\ref{rhoEOM}) is the focus of the remainder of the paper.

-Finding solutions of equation~(\ref{rhoEOM}) is the focus of the remainder of the paper.
-This task is facilitated and made more transparent by introducing dimensionless variables.
+This task of solving~(\ref{rhoEOM}) is facilitated and made more transparent by introducing dimensionless variables.
 It is natural to measure radius in terms of the Schwarzschild radius, and it is useful to define the following quantities,

 It is convenient to express the remaining dimensionful quantities in units of~$\dot{\varphi}_0$.
 Furthermore, it is advantageous to absorb the quartic coupling constant~$\lambda$ into the modulus profile; this makes it transparent that the profile equation does not depend on all the parameters independently.
 Moreover, the limit~$\lambda\!=\!0$ is not accessible in the steady-state accretion scenario, as that limit corresponds to the case of dust for which steady-state accretion is not possible.
 All of this suggests the following dimensionless quantities, in part already introduced in~\cite{Aguilar-Nieto:2022jio}, for the modulus profile, mass, potential, Schwarzschild radius, flux, and phase field kinetic term, respectively,